ML4GW/aframe/aframe/pipelines/tune/README.md

 conducting large scale hyperparameter tuning jobs.
 Please read through the Ray Tune docs to get familiar with how Ray Tune operates.

 ## Tune Pipeline
 The `Tune` pipeline `Task` is a wrapper around the [tune command line interface](../../../projects/train/train/tune/cli.py), defined in the `Aframe` train project.
-It will manage launching, connecting to, and tearing down Ray clustere deployed via kubernetes on the Nautilus hypercluster.
+It will manage launching, connecting to, and tearing down Ray clusters deployed via kubernetes on the Nautilus hypercluster.

 In short, the `Tune` pipeline will do the following: